mathemaudio/pureHaxe/README.md

 		var dt = Date.fromTime(580447733345); /// ok, Date.fromTime is pure too
-		var mi = dt.getFullYear() * lala; /// also ok, making immutable from pure and immutable var rand = Math.random(1.3); /// STOPS COMPILATION compilation with "Math.random doesn't look pure" var a = cannotUse * 2; /// STOPS COMPILATION with "You cannot use mutable variables from outsise" var b = canUse * 4; /// ok, using outside inline (const) var.
-If it was mutable, it would stop. var c = OtherTest.mutableVar; /// STOPS COMPILATION with "You cannot use mutable variables from outsise" var hash = haxe.crypto.Md5.encode('yo!'); /// alright, Md5.emcode is pure lala = 34; /// STOPS COMPILATION with "you cannot reassign vars in pure functions
+		var mi = dt.getFullYear() * lala; /// also ok, making immutable from pure and immutable var rand = Math.random(1.3); /// STOPS COMPILATION compilation with "Math.random doesn't look pure" var a = cannotUse * 2; /// STOPS COMPILATION with "You cannot use mutable variables from outside" var b = canUse * 4; /// ok, using outside inline (const) var.
+If it'd been mutable, it would've stoped. var c = OtherTest.mutableVar; /// STOPS COMPILATION with "You cannot use mutable variables from outsise" var hash = haxe.crypto.Md5.encode('yo!'); /// alright, Md5.emcode is pure lala = 34; /// STOPS COMPILATION with "you cannot reassign vars in pure functions